Our Learning and Teaching

 Year Six Leadership Program

 We believe that all students have leadership potential and therefore we consider all members of Year 6 to be Student Leaders.
 They are given many opportunities to learn about the display leadership qualities and earn the right to wear the School Leader shirt.
-Students are trained to become Media Moguls, Activity Activists and Community Campaigners.

 Ashton Scholastic provides a ‘Book Club’ service for our school.
 This is organised by volunteer parents, who give generously of their time.
-This service is a good way to buy appropriate literature at reasonable prices for your child
+This service is a good way to buy appropriate literature at reasonable prices for your child.

 St Matthew’s has a well-resourced library that is available for student use at all times.
 All classes have the opportunity to borrow library books weekly.
 The teacher librarian works with each class in a scheduled lesson each week on developing information skills.
 All children need a library bag to protect the books they borrow to take home.
 The borrowing period is usually for one week and previously borrowed books need to be returned prior to re-borrowing.
 Children may borrow over